 Nov.
 20/21, 2020

 Jan.
 22/23, 2021

 April 9/10, 2021

 For questions about teacher workshops contact Education Staff at email@example.com or 515-974-2550

 Biomimicry and Inspiration – Biomimicry is a growing field of scientific inquiry and technological application to the real world.
 It can inspire students’ interest in science, the natural world, and the built environment while teaching skills in observation, research, and critical thinking.
 Participants will engage in activities introducing biologically inspired technology, why it is important (and fascinating!), and provide them with opportunities to research their own solutions to human or environmental challenges.
 This workshop is aligned with the Next Generation Science Standards, particularly those regarding engineering solutions.

 Climate Change - Educators will participate in learning activities designed by a collaborative of seven national organizations including the National Oceanic and Atmospheric Administration (NOAA), National Aeronautics and Space Administration, the Environmental Protection Agency, U.S. Fish and Wildlife service, the National Parks service, and U.S. Forest Service.

-The activities are organized in a DVD based Toolkit that uses a case study approach to focus on climate change and its impact on wildlife and public lands.
-All activities have been reviewed by scientists and by educators from the 2008 Einstein Fellowship Program and are aligned with the Framework for K-12 Science Education.
-Strong connections to the Iowa Core are emphasized.
+The activities for this workshop use a case study approach to focus on climate change and its impact on wildlife and public lands.
+All activities are aligned with the Framework for K-12 Science Education.
+Strong connections to the Iowa Core and Next Generation Science Standards are emphasized.

 Patterns in Nature – This course will explore patterns in nature using science, mathematics, art, and literature.
 Participants will gain knowledge about camouflage, biomimicry, aposematism, fractals, Fibonacci, and sound and movement patterns in plant and animal populations.